 His death certificate of 1844 confirms that he was both engineer and millwright.
-So perhaps John was a machinist in the 1830s, then an engineer, and becoming a millwright shortly before his death in 1844.
+So perhaps John was a machinist as an apprentice, then an engineer, becoming a millwright shortly before his death in 1844.

 John's origins